Venice Book Fair & Writers Festival will be March

 Food trucks will provide sandwiches, snacks and drinks.
 Picnic tables will be available as well as portable rest rooms.

-Proceeds from the Venice Book Fair and Writers Festival go to Venice Heritage, Inc. a 501©3 nonprofit that promotes Venice history and the John Nolen Venice Plan; and supports the city’s Department of Historical Resources, city-owned historic buildings (historic Triangle Inn, Lord-Higel House, and Laning Archives & Research Center), and the city’s 1926 Fire Engine “Old Betsy.”
+Proceeds from the Venice Book Fair and Writers Festival go to Venice Heritage, Inc. a 501(c)3 nonprofit that promotes Venice history and the John Nolen Venice Plan; and supports the city’s Department of Historical Resources, city owned historic buildings (historic Triangle Inn, Lord-Higel House, and Laning Archives & Research Center), and the city’s 1926 Fire Engine “Old Betsy.”

 For more information, visit VeniceBookFair.com.